Restorative justice

-A restorative justice program aims to get offenders to take responsibility for their actions, to understand the harm they have caused, to give them an opportunity to redeem themselves, and to discourage them from causing further harm.
-For victims, its goal is to give them an active role in the process and to reduce feelings of anxiety and powerlessness.
-Restorative justice is founded on an alternative theory to the traditional methods of justice, which often focus on retribution.
-However, restorative justice programs can complement traditional methods, and it has been argued that some cases of restorative justice constitute punishment from the perspectives of some positions on what punishment is.
+Unlike traditional criminal justice, restorative justice focuses on repairing harm by looking into the future and by empowering the harmed (victims) and harming parties (offenders) to participate in a dialogue.
+In doing so, restorative justice practitioners work to ensure that offenders take responsibility for their actions, to understand the harm they have caused, to give them an opportunity to redeem themselves, and to discourage them from causing further harm.
+For victims, the goal is to give them an active role in the process, and to reduce feelings of anxiety, unfairness and powerlessness.
+Restorative justice programmes are complementary to the criminal justice system, including retributive justice.
+In the matter of defining what "punishment" is, it has been argued that some cases of restorative justice constitute an alternative punishment to those atoning.

-Academic assessment of restorative justice is positive.
-Most studies suggest it makes offenders less likely to reoffend.
+Through academic assessment, restorative justice has rendered positive results for both victims and offenders.
+Proponents argue that most studies suggest it makes offenders less likely to re-offend.
 A 2007 study also found that it had a higher rate of victim satisfaction and offender accountability than traditional methods of justice delivery.
 Its use has seen worldwide growth since the 1990s.
 Restorative justice inspired and is part of the wider study of restorative practices.